-In 2018, we are still on track to complete our current ten year mission plan by 2021.
-That plan was reviewed and approved by our corporate board of directors and officers in 2011.
+In 2018, we are still on track to complete our current 2012-2021 ten year mission plan.
+That plan was reviewed and approved by our corporate board of directors and its officers in 2011.
 It was also decided that for our 20th Anniversary, on February 14, 2012, our name would change from THRESHOLD to The Understanding Autism Organization in line with our www.understandingautism.orgwebsite .
-In 2012, Dr. Sharone Lee, our CEO/Executive Director was on a track to complete her long course of studies in the fields of Visual Communication Design, best Autism practices, Developmental Research Psychology, Human Development and Parent Education, and Human and Organizational Development in 2013.
-Her studies in these fields has served to support our last twenty-five years of charitable activities.
-In that effort, we achieved our original mission goals in 2017--realizing our hopes in smaller and larger ways in the face of living and working in profound loss together.
+In 2012, Dr. Sharone Lee, our CEO/Executive Director, was on a track to complete her very long course of mission-related studies in the fields of Visual Communications Design, organizational leadership and human relations, cognitive-developmental models of best Autism practices, Developmental Research Psychology, Human Development and Parent Education, and Human and Organizational Systems by 2013.
+Her research and practice across these fields has focused on and exclusively served to support our last twenty-five years of NPO operations and charitable activities.
+To date, we have completed all but two steps of all of our mission plans--realizing our hopes held in each goal in smaller and larger ways in the face of our living, working, surviving, and coping in profound able loss together.
 (See < Organizational Profile > Sharone Lee)

-Sharone's volunteer efforts have let us pursue a quarter century of mission goals to provide: 1) best Autism practice model programs for people with Autism in our local community in Oregon--in hopes of developing a new generation of able Autism peer guides who will help each other, 2) professional and home program provider trainings held across the PNW region--in hopes of developing a network of best Autism practice providers and parenting peer mentors through our training alums, 3) Autism community outreach to families at the point of diagnosis and other times of crises by providing a sound base of accuratelife-spanning information about the Autism Spectrum, first in print in Oregon and then online globally--in hopes of developing a cooperative network of public and private resource information access ports through our collaboration with The Autism Society of Oregon and The Center for the Study of Autism, and 4) web access to a comprehensive Autism information mapping matrix with a parent and provider phone support line available--in hopes of creating a much better understanding of Autism and its mutual impacts for us all.
+Sharone's volunteer efforts have let us pursue a quarter century of mission goals to provide: 1) best developmental practice model programs for children with Autism in Salem, Oregon--in hopes of developing a generation of Autism peer guides who are able to help each other, 2) public, private, and home school provider trainings held across the PNW--in hopes of developing a training alum network of best Autism practitioners and parenting peer mentors, 3) information for the general public with outreach to Autism community families at the point of diagnosis and other times of crises by providing a sound base of life-spanning information about the Autism Spectrum.
+This was done first in print through ongoing collaboration with two other Oregon charitable NPO's, The Autism Society of Oregon and The Center for the Study of Autism, and then online globally under our former name THRESHOLD--in hopes of building a truly cooperative network of public and private Autism resource information, and 4) web access to a comprehensive Autism information mapping matrix with a live 24/7 parent and provider phone support line available--all in hopes of creating an ever better understanding of Autism and its mutual impacts on us all.
 (See < The Trail Behind Us)

-Moving on from success and lessons learned in our first (1992-2001) and second (2002-2011) ten year NPO mission plans for our charitable works, we have completed all those projects in good form since 2012, while pursuing our next third ten year plan goals: In 2012, we first gathered together to look at our past achievements and to celebrate our 20th anniversary as an Oregon NPO.
-Then, we worked together to close the last of our direct contact programs for young people with Autism by the end of that year, while still providing all our students and families transitional consultation services until our last alum student reached adulthood in March of 2017, thus meeting our long standing commitment to support all of our alum with life spanning consulting services as they may need.
+Moving on from hard won success and valued lessons learned in our first (1992-2001) and second (2002-2011) NPO charitable mission plans, we have been wrapping up all those projects in good form since 2012, while pursuing our third decade's plan (2012-2021) goals: In 2012, we first gathered together to look at our past achievements and to celebrate our 20th anniversary as an Oregon NPO.
+Then, we worked together to close the last of our direct contact programs for young people with Autism by the end of that year, while still providing all our students and families with transitional consultation services until our last alum student reached adulthood in March of 2017, thus meeting our long standing commitment to support all of our alum with life spanning consulting services as they may need.
 That help is still available on request through our volunteer alum connect in Oregon.
 (See< Contact Us)